I am, first and foremost, a newsman.

 I copyedited the manuscript for Don Zimmer and Bill Madden’s The Zen of Zim: Baseball, Beanballs and Bosses (St. Martin’s Press).
 The manuscript needed a lot of work, so it was a massive challenge.
 But as a Yankee fan, I enjoyed Zim’s stories (even though he trashed the team and the Steinbrenner family).
 I was really proud to make the book better.
 In fact, the authors acknowledged me by name in the book.
 Memoirs don’t often give shout-outs to copyeditors.

-I grew up in New York City and live still live here with my wife and our cat.
+I grew up in New York City and now live here with my wife.
 But I was born overseas and lived in Italy as a teenager.
 I have lived in three of the five boroughs.
 I love things about each borough, but I am simply in love with Queens.

-I’ve run three marathons, 20 half-marathons, and dozens of other races.
+I’ve run three marathons, 21 half-marathons, and dozens of other races.
 No, I haven’t won any of them.
 I write about running and runners, too.
-I’m a member of Hellgate Road Runners and New York Road Runners.
-I’m the founder of Queens County Trail Runners and New York on Foot, an RRCA-certified distance running coach, a licensed New York City sightseeing guide, and NOLS Wilderness First Aid-certified.
+I’m a member of Hellgate Road Runners and New York Road Runners, the founder of Queens County Trail Runners and New York on Foot, an RRCA-certified distance running coach, a licensed New York City sightseeing guide, and NOLS Wilderness First Aid-certified.

-I have worked for several major media companies, including Viacom, Pearson, Thomson, Ziff-Davis, News Corporation, and 21st Century Fox.
-Granted, that diversity is due in part to corporate mergers and splits, but that is neither here nor there.
+I have worked for several major media companies, including Viacom, Pearson Education, Thomson Financial, Ziff-Davis Media, News Corporation, 21st Century Fox, and Fox Corporation.
+Granted, that diversity is due in large part to corporate mergers and splits, but that is neither here nor there.

 My staff jobs have been at WNYW/Fox 5 News, The Bond Buyer, Macmillan General Reference, and Plenum Press.